nbolton/synergy-vintage/README.md

 The Mac OS X version is 1.1.10, and the Windows version is 1.3.1.
 These two versions are compatible (they work with eachother fine).

-The build machine for Windows is Windows 98, but will probably work on Windows 95, Windows ME, and possibly Windows 2000.
+The build machine for Windows is Windows 98, but the download will probably work on Windows 95, Windows ME, and possibly Windows 2000.
-For the Mac OS X download, the build machine is Mac OS X Panther 10.3, and the binary may work on similar versions (e.g. 10.2 and 10.4).
+For the Mac OS X download, the build machine is Mac OS X Panther 10.3, and the download may work on similar versions (e.g. 10.2 and 10.4).

 ## History